brunomacedo-coxbr/websocket/README.md

 - `GET /`: Serves the `index.html` file.

-**Socket.IO Events:**
+**WebSocket Events:**

-- `send_message`: Broadcasts send "messages" to all connected clients.
+- **`auth`**: Authenticates clients.
+Clients must send a message with `type: "auth"` and a valid `token`.
+If the authentication is successful, the server sends a response with `type: "auth"` and `success: true`.
+Otherwise, it sends `success: false` and closes the connection with code `4001`.
+- **`message`**: Once authenticated, clients can send messages.
+The server broadcasts these messages to all connected clients.
+Each message is sent as an object with `message` (the text content) and `id` (a unique identifier).

 ### WebSocket Client (`web-client`)

-The client is built with Next.js and uses Socket.IO client to connect to the WebSocket server.
+The client is built with Next.js and uses the WebSocket API to connect to the WebSocket server.

 - **Port:** 9000